 If you do not have a resume, check out these materials for creating one based on our template.

-If you already have a resume, check out our guide for improving your resume based on those guidelines and then fill out the form above to schedule an appointment for a review.
+If you already have a resume, check out our guide for improving your existing resume.

 If you are a Sophomore or Junior, check out our 3-steps to an internship search guide for a detailed walkthrough of how to start your summer internship search.

 If you are a Freshman or Sophomore, apply for a few early pre-internship summer programs which do not require much technical coding knowledge.

 After you apply to enough companies, you’ll need to make sure you are prepared for the technical interviews associated with the companies that respond back positively:

 Check out our technical internship interview guide for everything you need to know about what technical interviews are like at top companies.

 One of the best ways to increase your chances of finding great opportunities is to connect with more people: connect with new peers, recruiters and engineers.
 This can sometimes be difficult to do, or is put off because you don’t always know where to start.

 Check out our guide on expanding your network and following up for a concrete look into how to expand your professional network as well as your digital presence.